MEANING OF SOIL EROSION

-For example, a large part of Dodoma region in Tanzania has become unproductive due to severe soil erosion which has occurred there.
+For example, a large part of the Dodoma region in Tanzania has become unproductive due to severe soil erosion that has occurred there.

 The soil left behind after the erosion is thin and cannot hold plants firmly in the ground.
-The plants are easily uprooted and blown away by wind.
+The plants are easily uprooted and blown away by the wind.
 They could also be washed away are buried in the deposited soil.

-Sediments which are carried into rivers, lakes and oceans may contain chemical pollutants from the farms and dumping grounds.
-These pollutants may kill aquatic life such as fish, coral polyps and plants.
+Sediments that are carried into rivers, lakes, and oceans may contain chemical pollutants from farms and dumping grounds.
+These pollutants may kill aquatic life such as fish, coral polyps, and plants.
 The water may also become unfit for human and animals consumption.

 - Afforestation and reforestation